-The fact that the shareholding thresholds have been lowered from 95% to 90% and the holding periods have been extended from five to 10 or to 15 years is not unproblematic for tax-systematic and purely practical reasons.
-These regulations lead to considerable additional work for taxpayers and the tax administration, particularly due to the complexity of the transitional regulations.
+These regulations lead to considerable additional work for taxpavers and the tax administration. particularly due to the complexity of the transitional regulations.
 In the case of corporations, it no longer matters whether the purchaser acquires a relevant shareholding.
-As a result, this means that even the acquisition of a small share in a corporation would trigger RETT calculated on the basis of the value of all real estate assets of the corporation.
-Finally, group restructuring has become more and more difficult.
+As a result, this means that even the acquisition of a small share in a corporation might trigger RETT calculated on the basis of the value of all real estate assets of the corporation.
+Finally, aroup restructuring has become more and more difficult.
+Thus, an in-depth analysis of the RETT situation in case of a share deal or an (in-)group restructuring is generally necessary.